Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 - They are high in healthy fats, oleic acid, linoleic acid and pinolenic acid.
 Pinolenic acid releases hormones that suppress appetite.

 - They are free of sodium and contain a good amount of potassium.

 - Extremely high levels of the minerals manganese and copper and are a rich source of iron, magnesium, zinc and phosphorus.

 - They are rich in Vitamins E, thiamin, riboflavin, niacin and have good amounts of folate, pyridoxine and pantothenic acid.

-- Pine nuts are gluten free and thus can be consumed by those with allergy to wheat or who have celiac disease.
+- Pine nuts are gluten-free and thus can be consumed by those with an allergy to wheat or who have celiac disease.

 Pine Nuts Nutrition Facts

 Pine nuts, raw,

 Percentage of RDA